Pixsl-Labs/SentinelIR/README.md

 Current limitations include:

-- Only SSH, FTP, and HTTP are supported as implemented parser sources;
+- Only SSH, FTP, and HTTP are supported as implemented parser sources
-- Detections are rule-based rather than machine-learning based;
+- Detections are rule-based rather than machine-learning-based
-- The FastAPI layer is not yet the primary interface;
+- The FastAPI layer is not yet the primary interface
-- The Web UI is not yet implemented;
+- The Web UI is not yet implemented
-- The desktop GUI is not the primary supported interface;
+- The desktop GUI is not the primary supported interface
-- Current evaluation is still being developed.
+- Current evaluation is still being developed

 ---